Delicious and easy to make. Can make this with either organic lemons or oranges

 Sauté onions and garlic in olive oil.
 Add rest of carrots, celery and spices.
 When vegetables are almost done, add peppers.

 Combine all the ingredients and heat by simmering, stirring to prevent burning.
 If too thick, add more fresh vegetable broth.
+Simmer until veggies and bulgur have the texture you desire.
+Takes about 15-20 mins.

 Serve topped with chopped parsley.